samutayuga/samgrpcexploring/README.md

 ## Prerequisites

 > Deep knowledge on cassandra is not necessary.

-At least, the reader should know how to connect to cqlsh and run the cql.
-Please visit this <https://cassandra.apache.org/> to start working on cassandra.
+Knowing how to connect to cqlsh console and run the cql is sufficient.
+Please visit this <https://cassandra.apache.org/> for further detail on cassandra
-> Cassandra is up and running

 Develop a set of gRPC services to create, update, get, list and delete blog.
 The list blog API will show case the server streaming API where the gRPC server will retrieve all the blog from database then return it to the client in streaming fashion.
 To interact with the services, there is a command line interface provided by Evans CLI, <https://github.com/ktr0731/evans>.
 For those clients, that do not support the gRPC, the REST can be an option.
 This can be done, by extending the gRPC Gateway, <https://github.com/grpc-ecosystem/grpc-gateway> for the services that need to be exposed as a REST.

+> Cassandra is up and running

 ## Preparing the database